Jacoth08/CS-320/README.md

 How can I ensure that my code, program, or software is functional and secure?

 Testing frequently throughout the SDLC is the key factor in ensuring that the final code is functional and secure.
-Havig the testing performed by others within a development team will also help catch bugs in the program because there is less bias present as opposed to developing and checking your own code.
+Having the testing performed by others within a development team will also help catch bugs in the program because there is less bias present as opposed to developing and checking your own code.